 '''

 (:method (GetBookPrice)

-( (BookInfo ?bookInfo) (Currency ?currency) )

-( (!BookFinderService) (!AmazonPriceService) (!CurrencyConverterService) )

 '''

+'''

+( (BookName ?bookName) (Currency ?currency) )

+'''

+'''

+( (!BookFinderService )(!AmazonPriceService)(!CurrencyConverterService) )

+'''

 If preconditions are satisfied, the method decomposes GetBookPrice into subtasks, composed of BookFinderService, AmazonPriceService and CurrencyConverterService.
-A second GetBookPrice method has a different ShopPriceService.
+A second GetBookPrice method has a different ShopPriceService to distinguish it from the first in terms of its functionality.